 Tree grafting is an excellent way to bring the best of two varieties together into a single tree.
-Grafting trees is a practice that has been done by farmers and gardeners for hundreds of years.
-But the method is not fool proof.
+Grafting trees is a practice that has been done by farmers and gardeners for hundreds of years, but the method is not fool proof.
 Sometimes grafted trees can revert to their original form.

 How Does Tree Grafting Work?

-After cutting a branch from the scion (diagonally), it is then placed into a shallow cut within the rootstock’s trunk.
+After cutting a branch from the scion with garden shears (diagonally), it is then placed into a shallow cut within the rootstock’s trunk.
 This is then binded together with tape or string.
 From this point on you wait until the two trees have grown together, with the scion branch now a branch of the rootstock.

 At this time all the top growth (from rootstock) above the graft is removed so that the grafted branch (scion) becomes the new trunk.
 This process produces a tree that has same genetics of the scion but the root system of the rootstock.

 Rootstock Revert: Trees Grafted Return to the Original

 Sometimes grafted rootstocks can sucker and send out shoots that revert to the type of growth of the original tree.
 If these suckers are not cut off and removed, it can overtake the growth of the graft.